doc-metrix/contributing/README.md

 Contributing
 ============

-A guide to contributing to _doc-metrix_: documentation and utilities for computer metrics.
+A guide to contributing to [doc-metrix](https://github.com/doc-metrix/overview): documentation and utilities for computer metrics.

 ## Table of Contents